You have the power to LOVE yourself fiercely and set yourself FREE!

 I became a certified yoga instructor through YogaWorks in 2010 and a certified personal trainer through NASM in 2016.

-I became a certified life coach through Bennet Stellar University in 2011.
+I became a communication and life mastery specialist through Bennet Stellar University in 2011.

 I received a health coaching certification through the Institute for Integrative Nutrition in 2017.